 In Year 11 you will work more independently on a Sustained Project which must include evidence of all AOs and will be focussed on a theme of your own choosing.
-This will be followed by the Externally Set https://filestore.aqa.org.uk/ resources/art-and-design/ specifications/AQA-ART-GCSE-SP-2016.PDF
+This will be followed by the Externally Set Assignment which also covers AO1-4 but must follow a topic set by the exam board.

+https://filestore.aqa.org.uk/ resources/art-and-design/ specifications/AQA-ART-GCSE-SP-2016.PDF